-The exhibition presents around 50 impressive black and white photographs of survivors.
+The exhibition presents 58 impressive black and white photographs of survivors.
 Through recurring motifs and unexpected, touching statements by those portrayed, the history of these people is brought to life in a personal and impressive way.
 It invites people to engage intensively with the life stories of former victims of Nazi persecution.

 April 4, 2025 – August 31, 2025